 Closed-toe sandals are variants that provide better protection to hikers.
 These closed-front sandals look like they are a cross between hiking sandals and hiking shoes.
 The closed-front version provides a breathable, durable, and reliable footwear to hikers during warm days.

-Uses of multi-sport sandals
+Uses of multi-sport sandals for men and women

 Multi-sport sandals come in different styles, materials, and uses.
 These are worn for outdoor adventures during warm days or as alternative footwear worn during camps in between hiking and mountaineering trips.
 These adventure sandals are equipped with deep lugs for tackling slippery trails during hiking or spelunking trips.
 Since they are made of quick-drying materials, they are also good for rafting, canyoning, and other water activities.
 The strappy sandals are also good for walking around parks or for doing errands.